cbnfreitas/ardha-uttanasana/README.md

 - It was tested on Windows, but I guess it should be adapatable to Linux or Mac without much problem.

 - If you need a full-stack template, please refer to https://github.com/tiangolo/full-stack-fastapi-template ❤️

+- Thanks to https://github.com/jonatasemidio/multilanguage-readme-pattern for the hint about multi-language doc.